Skip to content

 • Familiarity with one-to-many and many-to-many relationships

-• Paper or digital tool for creating diagrams (draw.io, Lucidchart, or pen and paper)
+• (Optional) A diagramming tool if you want to create visual diagrams (draw.io, Lucidchart, dbdiagram.io, or pen and paper)

 Estimated Time: ~45 minutes